 We offer essays and videocasts that outline ways in which we can collectively address the challenges posed by the virus.

-Window to Outside World: Use Zoom
+Window to Outside World: Use A Video Conferencing Tool

 A key to engaging with people and organizations outside your home is connecting via your computer and a video conferencing platform.
 You need to be in touch with other people and it is fortunate that the virus has hit just at the time when most of us have computers and just in time for the introduction of powerful software tools that enable us to talk to and see other people from our community–and from around the world.